Hiroki39/Hiroki39/README.md

 ## Hongyi Zheng's GitHub Profile

-I'm Hongyi, a rising senior at New York University.
+I'm Hongyi, a senior undergraduate at New York University.

 I graduated from Tsinghua University High School in 2019 and came to New York from Beijing.